-Last May I posted a piece here about the importance of including plenty of toilet paper among your emergency storage supplies.
+Last year I wrote about the importance of including plenty of toilet paper among your emergency storage supplies.
 I’ve set a goal of buying $20.00 worth of extra toilet paper to put aside each month, which usually works out to four $5.00 packages.
-I say “usually” because the price of toilet paper has been creeping up along with everything else, so unless a particular brand is on sale, the price per package of 12 has often been closer to $5.99 in recent months -if I’m lucky, because some of the brands that used to sell for five bucks are now going for as much as $6.99 for a package of twelve.
-But of late there’s another way the toilet paper companies have been sticking it to us.
+I say “usually,” because the price of toilet paper has been creeping up along with everything else, so unless a particular brand is on sale, the price per package of 12 has often been closer to $5.99 in recent months — if I’m lucky, because some of the brands that used to sell for five bucks are now going for as much as $6.99 for a package of 12.
+But as of late, there’s another way the toilet paper companies have been sticking it to us.

 But for me, the challenge has been trying to figure out which brand is providing me the most TP for the money.
 After all, the point of setting toilet paper aside at a lower price now is to assure an adequate supply for later before prices really go through the roof.
 But figuring it all out hasn’t been easy.

 Manufacturers of the various brands seem to have gone out of their way to make it difficult for consumers to compare one brand against another.
 Such variables as the number of sheets, ply, thickness, texture, and pattern vary wildly not only between brands, but even within the same brands.
 You can pay the same for two different versions of Charmin, for instance, but get considerably more or less actual product depending upon whether you’re purchasing “Ultra Soft” or “Ultra Strong” or “Ultra Soft and Strong.”